 G. Policies concerning Inducements Given to or Given by Analysts

-Analysts are not permitted to accept any remuneration or other benefit from an issuer or any other party in respect of the publication of research.
+Analysts are not permitted to accept any remuneration or other benefit from an issuer or any other party with a material interest in the subject-matter of the research in respect of the publication of research.

 Analysts are not permitted to accept any inducement for the production of favourable research.